-This is the modification of the haplostele and somewhat more advanced in having the central xylem core with radiating ribs or arms (e.g., in Psilotum spp., Asteroxylon, Lycopodium serratum).
+This is the modification of the haplostele and is somewhat more advanced in having the central xylem core with radiating ribs or arms (e.g., in Psilotum spp., Asteroxylon, Lycopodium serratum).

 - Named by Brebner in 1902.

 This is the most advanced type of protostele.
-Here the central core of xylem is divided into number of plates arranged parallel to each other.
+Here the central core of the xylem is divided into a number of plates arranged parallel to each other.
 The phloem alternates the xylem (e.g., in Lycopodium clavatum).